Skip to Main Content Jump to Main Content

 January 1 at 1 p.m.

-Venture out on this easy, 2-mile hike at Nescopeck State Park to kick off 2024.
-The hike starts at the park office and connects to Lake, Hill and Nescopeck trails.
+Venture out on this easy, 2.5-mile hike through Nescopeck State Park along the Nescopeck Creek to kick off 2025.
+Dogs are welcome.
 Registration required.

 Learn More